- Advocacy Basics for Performing Arts Organizations (WD)

 - Inviting Members of Congress to Performances and Events: A Guide to Gift Rules (PPT)

-- Inviting Members of Congress to Performances and Events: A Guide to Gift Rules (WD)
+- Inviting Members of Congress to Performances and Events: A Guide to Gift Rules (PDF)

 The Performing Arts Alliance